MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

 - Do not use the **Do Not Forward** option when you configure a label for Azure RMS protection.
 You must also instruct users not to manually select this option in Outlook.

     If the Do Not Forward option is applied by a label or manually by users, the option might be applied by your AD RMS deployment rather than the intended Azure Rights Management service.
-In this scenario, people that you share with externally will not be able to open email messages that have this Do Not Forward option applied.
+In this scenario, people that you share with externally cannot open email messages that have this Do Not Forward option applied.

 - If users configure custom permissions when you use AD RMS (HYOK) protection and Azure RMS protection, the document or email is always protected by Azure Rights Management.

-- If users choose a label in Outlook that applies AD RMS protection, and then change their minds before sending the email and select a label that applies Azure RMS protection, the newly selected label will fail to apply.
+- If users choose a label in Outlook that applies AD RMS protection, and then change their minds before sending the email and select a label that applies Azure RMS protection, the newly selected label fails to apply.
 Users see the following error message: **Azure Information Protection cannot apply this label.
 You don't have permission to perform this action.**

     The only workaround is to close the email message and start again.
 The same limitation applies if similarly, users first choose a label that applies Azure RMS protection and then change the label to one that applies AD RMS protection.